Zohran Mamdani promises to govern ‘expansively and audaciously’ in inaugural speech as NYC mayor - Boston News, Weather, Sports | WHDH 7News

 “In the richest country in the history of the world, making sure that people can live in affordable housing is not radical,” he told the crowd.
 “It is the right and decent thing to do.”

-In opening remarks, U.S. Rep. Alexandria Ocasio-Cortez said Mamdani would be a mayor dedicated to the working class.

-“It is the people of New York who have chosen historic, ambitious leadership in response to untenable and unprecedented times.
-New York, we have chosen courage over fear.
-We have chosen prosperity for the many over spoils for the few,” she said.

-Mamdani was accompanied on the stage by his wife, Rama Duwaji.
-The previous mayor, Eric Adams, was in attendance, sitting near another former mayor, Bill de Blasio.
+Mamdani was accompanied on stage by his wife, Rama Duwaji.
+Adams was also in attendance, sitting near another former mayor, Bill de Blasio.

 Actor Mandy Patinkin, who recently hosted Mamdani to celebrate Hannukah, sang “Over the Rainbow” with children from an elementary school chorus.
 The invocation was given by Imam Khalid Latif, the director of the Islamic Center of New York City.
 Poet Cornelius Eady read an original poem called “Proof.”